Shannon and Weaver Model of Communication Examples & Explanation

 Shannon and Weaver’s Model of Communication

-American mathematician Claude Elwood Shannon and scientist Warren Weaver introduced the Shannon and Weaver communication model in 1949 in the article THE MATHEMATICAL THEORY OF COMMUNICATION.
+American mathematician Claude Elwood Shannon and scientist Warren Weaver introduced a linear communication model in 1949 in the article THE MATHEMATICAL THEORY OF COMMUNICATION.
+Therefore, it is called Shannon and Weaver's communication model.
 Initially, they proposed this mathematical model to describe the signal-transmitting system and enhance telephone communication by minimizing noise.
 Now it is applied in every field of information and communication broadly.
-However, they did not present the “Feedback”; hence, the Shannon and Weaver model is an example of a linear communication model.
-Initially, the Shannon-Weaver model excluded feedback; therefore, it is a linear communication model.
+However, they did not present the "Feedback"; thus, the Shannon and Weaver model is an example of a linear communication model.
+Initially, the Shannon-Weaver model excluded feedback; hence, it is a linear communication model.
+Therefore, it was an incomplete communication model for not including Feedback and different types of nonverbal communication cues.

 Later, Norbert Weiner included feedback on the model in countering the criticism of the one-way communication approach.
-Shannon and Weaver’s communication model is called the “Mother of all Communication Models” for its extreme popularity.
-Shannon and Weaver’s Communication Model is also called the mathematical theory of communication, Shannon theory, and information theory in the engineering disciplines.
+Shannon and Weaver's communication model is called the "Mother of all Communication Models" for its extreme popularity.
+It is also called the mathematical theory of communication, Shannon theory, and information theory in the engineering disciplines.

 Feedback in Shannon Weaver Model